 Influence is not ‘manipulation’.

 Constructively encourage others around you to aim higher and do better.
-Encourage candor, high ethical standards and perseverance.
+Encourage candour, high ethical standards and perseverance.

 Try describing what you see in people and how much they can contribute.